 Interpreter cover the various roles and responsibilities of interpreters who work with persons who are Deaf-Blind, ethics, and cross-cultural considerations.
 Interpreting Strategies focuses on linguistic modifications for tactual and restricted field interpreting and strategies for incorporating environmental aspects into the interpreting process.
 Specific linguistic modifications such as condensing and editing, utilizing pre- and post-assignment information, and transferring nonmanual grammatical signals into a tactual mode.
 The course also discusses resources, agencies, and effective provision of interpreter/SSP services for academic or community events where Deaf-Blind persons participate.
-Prerequisite: Approval of Coordinator of ASL-English Interpreting Program or EIPDC Coordinator, 3 hours per week.
+3 hours per week.
 3 credit hours.